-If there's one thing the Japan Triathlon Union (JTU) loves, it's a mind-numbingly long event briefing.
-In total, four event briefings were held in Japanese - two on the Friday evening before race day, and two on Saturday morning.
+If there's one thing the Japan Triathlon Union (JTU) loves, it's the mind-numbingly long event briefings.
+In total, four event briefings were held in Japanese - two on Friday evening before race day, and two on Saturday morning.
 Samurai Sports held an English event briefing on Saturday morning and were available on-site to answer any questions.

 Blink and You Might Miss

 Once out the swim, most triathletes found themselves quite a distance away from their bikes.
 In fact, the transition area was a whopping 500 meters long and set up as a narrow, snakey space.
 Depending on one's wave and designated rack space, you could reasonably expect to add up to 1KM to your triathlon.
 51.50?
 Try 52.50.

 Unfortunately, only a limited part of the transition area was accessible to the public.
 Once an athlete turned right into the transition, you would lose sight of them as they galloped into the distance.
 Even if they turned left, your reunion was limited to a few seconds while they stripped off their wetsuit and hurriedly grabbed their bikes.

 Furthermore, the 3 loop bike course was not easily accessible by foot.
 In fact, most spectators hunkered down at transition to wait for their athlete's two-wheeled return before cheering them into the run.

 While most of the run takes place on asphalt, the Kujukuri Triathlon is unique for its run route, which takes the athlete onto the dark sands of the beach and the paved boardwalk stretching across Ichinomiya Beach.
 This path along the beach lends itself to the rhythmic lull of the ocean as waves crash into sand and the remarkable sight of the expanse that is nature.